xxnatc/rest_api/natalie_chow/README.md

 ### Mafias
-Structured similar to Town, Mafia is also a resource that follows the CRUD interface.
+Structured similarly to Town, Mafia is also a resource that follows the CRUD interface.

 ##### Create
 A `POST` request to `/api/mafias` allows you to create a new mafioso (or simply called a mafia).
 Customize your new mafia by sending in data in a JSON-formatted object, which takes the follow options: